-- All governors receive safeguarding training, to make sure they have the knowledge and information needed to perform their functions and understand their responsibilities. - As the chair of governors or proprietor may be required to act as the 'case manager' in the event that an allegation of abuse is made against the headteacher, they should receive training in managing allegations for this purpose.
+- -Prevent duty - -Online safety - -The expectations, applicable roles and responsibilities in relation to filtering and monitoring. - As the chair of governors or proprietor may be required to act as the 'case manager' in the event that an allegation of abuse is made against the headteacher, they should receive training in managing allegations for this purpose.